 Deciding where to study on Student Exchange as a current UWA student

 This is an important decision and must be considered carefully and planned well in advance.
 We encourage you to start planning at least nine months before you plan on a semester or year of exchange.
 You are able to go on exchange from the first semester of your second year.
 The Australian government encourages and supports student exchange and study abroad, and provides a great deal of useful information on their study overseas website.

 The University of Western Australia has developed extensive partnerships with a wide range of overseas institutions.
 We have over 150 agreements with universities in 28 countries.

-Approval to study particular units at any institution is always at the discretion of your allocated course advisors and the host university.
+Approval to study particular units at any institution is always at the discretion of your Student Advising Office and the host university.

 To help you with this process you are advised to: